 The story of your first website

-By working through the articles listed below in order, you will go from nothing to getting your first webpage online.
-Let's go!
+By working through the articles listed below, you will go from nothing to getting your first webpage online.
+Let's begin our journey!

 When it comes to tools for building a website, there's a lot to pick from.
-If you're just starting out, you might be confused by the array of code editors, frameworks, and testing tools out there.
-In Installing basic software, we show you step-by-step how to install just the software you need to begin some basic web development.
+If you're just starting, you might be confused by the array of code editors, frameworks, and testing tools out there.
+In Installing basic software, we will show you step-by-step how to install the software you need to begin some basic web development.

 Before you start writing the code for your website, you should plan it first.
 What information are you showcasing?
 What fonts and colors are you using?
 What will your website look like?
 We outline a simple method you can follow to plan out your site's content and design.